-The timing of your test preparation depends on a student's schedule and extra-curricular activities.
+The timing of your test preparation depends on your schedule and extra-curricular activities.
 Consulting your College Counselor or Guidance Counselor is always the best option.
-ATP recommends for students to take the March or May SAT, April or June ACT in their junior year, and then retake the ACT in September and SAT in October of their senior year.
+Atlas Test Prep recommends that students take the March or May SAT, and April or June ACT in their junior year, and then retake the ACT in September, and SAT in October, of their senior year.

 Why should my child prepare?

 Preparation is necessary.
-The college admissions process has become increasingly competitive and the difference of a good score could make or break the acceptance and scholarship opportunities of your child.
-Proper preparation will increase your students confidence while building familiarity with the exam, content, strategies and result in a significant score improvement.
+The college admissions process has become increasingly competitive and the difference of a good SAT or ACT score could make or break the acceptance and scholarship opportunities of your child.
+Proper preparation will increase your student's confidence while building familiarity with the exam, content, and strategies, and result in a significant score improvement.

 What does the course entail?

 Atlas Test Prep offers comprehensive and innovative SAT and ACT prep courses to high school Juniors and Seniors.
 We offer courses in the Fall, Winter, Spring and Summer and have flexible scheduling and various locations to meet the needs of busy students.
 Each Group course has ten sessions, six classes and four tests, for a total of 34 hours.

 Students receive their course materials on the first day of class.
 Students will receive the official preparation book (SAT or ACT), complete with real practice tests, as well as another book that outlines strategies and content.
 Throughout the course additional reference materials will be provided as necessary.

 Classes average 12 students, not exceeding 15.
 Small Groups have 3-5 students.
 Private Tutoring is one-on-one.